QA-Rajendra/Selenium-Notes/README.md

 // 🔹 Edge
 WebDriver driver = new EdgeDriver();

-📌 Important: Always set the driver path using:

-java
-Copy
-Edit
-System.setProperty("webdriver.chrome.driver", "path/to/chromedriver");
-🎯 6.
-WebDriver vs WebElement – Interview Insight
-Feature	WebDriver	WebElement
-Type	Interface	Interface
-Controls	The entire browser	Specific elements inside the webpage Methods	get(), close(), getTitle()	click(), sendKeys(), getText() Example	new ChromeDriver()	findElement(By.id("username"))

-❓ Interview Q&A
-A quick set of commonly asked interview questions related to WebDriver & WebElement.

-Q1.
-What is WebDriver?
-A: WebDriver is a Java interface in Selenium used to automate browsers.

-Q2.
-Can we create an object of WebDriver?
-A: No. But we can use a reference of WebDriver with implementing classes.
-✅ Example: WebDriver driver = new ChromeDriver();

-Q3.
-What is the difference between WebDriver and WebElement?
-A: WebDriver automates the entire browser, while WebElement is used to interact with specific elements on a page.

-Q4.
-Why use WebDriver instead of ChromeDriver directly?
-A: Using WebDriver provides abstraction and flexibility, making it easy to switch between browsers without code changes.

 ### 📄 License
 This content is open for personal learning, training, and academic purposes.